abdul4rehman215/CIS-Top-20-Controls/lab04-controlled-use-of-administrative-privileges/troubleshooting.md

-# 🛠️ Troubleshooting Guide — Lab 04: Controlled Use of Administrative Privileges (CIS Control 4)
+# 🛠️ Troubleshooting Guide — Lab 04: Controlled Use of Administrative Privileges (CIS Controls)

 > This guide covers common problems when auditing and modifying administrative privileges on Linux systems.